f5devcentral/access-labs/class5/module1/lab01.rst

    |image018|

 #.
-Next time the client attempts to connec they will sent down the test branch mataching their IP address.
+Next time the client attempts to connect they will sent down the test branch matching their IP address.
 This can safely be done in production since the branch ends in a **Deny**.

    |image019|